 Perineal Tear case settles for 6-figure sum

-Stephanie PriorTable of Contents
+Table of Contents

-The case settled for a six-figure sum and the litigation process was cathartic for the client and enabled her to move forward and consider thinking about having a second child, which is something that she was adamant that she did not want to do when she first instructed Stephanie Prior.
+The birth injury case settled for a six-figure sum and the litigation process was cathartic for the client and enabled her to move forward and consider thinking about having a second child, which is something that she was adamant that she did not want to do when she first instructed Stephanie Prior.

 We are often approached by families who have been through a difficult childbirth, either causing their children significant injuries or when they have sadly lost a child.
 Even in cases where the child is healthy, women approach us to assist with injuries they have sustained which can have a long-term effect on their physical health.

 A common example of this is perineal tears.
-The Royal College of Obstetricians and Gynaecologists estimate that up to 9 out of 10 first-time mothers who have a vaginal birth will experience some sort of tear, graze or episiotomy.
+The Royal College of Obstetricians and Gynaecologists estimate that up to 9 out of 10 first-time mothers who have a vaginal birth will experience some tear, graze or episiotomy.
 A perineal tear is a tear to the perineum, which sits between the vagina and the anus.
 A minor tear is common and will usually heal quickly whilst a more severe tear may take longer.

 There are 4 degrees of perineal tears: